KarthikRambhatla/edge-app/README.md

 #### Core Module
 Abstracted away from protocol we follow, how we want to handle request, we want to poll? or we want to have a call back structure, for CnC use case and publish response

+Since this is not delivering messages to subsccriptions that dynamically changes, observer, delegates might not fit or performant.
+May be we should go with channels (crossbeam? may be normal mpsc for now). so we can somehow reuse the same connection for unique sinks, and send when received.
+Backpressure handling (when the actual sink is not fast enough to consume, this program channel gets filled up)

 #### Data Sink Module
 To whom we publish response, those specific implementation, may be like nats sink, or to cloud hub, it could be anything